ikossaczky/invoice-parsing/docs/invoice_parsing.md

 This demo shows how to use Spark to process invoice data and extract relevant information from it.
 It includes the following steps:

-- Spark streaming monitors folder observed_data for new invoice files.
+- Spark streaming monitors folder data_landing for new invoice files.
 - New invoice files comes - following steps are done, using foreachBatch
    - Invoice text is extracted from the file using PyPDF2
    - If PyPDF2 fail, we use Tesseract to extract text from the file